bennywarwel/aws-cloudformation-stack-resource/README.md

  * `access_key` - AWS access key (if not using EC2 IAM profile)
  * `secret_key` - AWS secret key (if not using EC2 IAM profile)
  * `region` - the region to manage the stack (default `us-east-1`)
+ * `sts-role-arn` - the iam role to assume when deploying the stack

 ## Behavior